recsater/godot_zeromq/README.md

 - `sendBytes(message: PackedByteArray) -> void`
 - `stop() -> void`

-NOTE 1: socket_filter is only used when socket_type is SUB NOTE 2: onMessageString and onMessageBytes are exclusive, you can only use one of them

 ### ZMQSender

 - `new_from(address: String, socket_type: int, connection_mode: int, socket_filter: String, auto_receive_on_sender: bool) -> ZMQSender`